 - Promo codes and much more.

 Since this is a one on one communication with your clients, make sure that the message is worth their time.

 Relevant promotions based on their website behaviour could work wonders for you.
 However o,ver utilisation of this may lead to the user getting annoyed and labeling your company as ‘spam’.

 BloombergQuint is the first English-language business platform in India to utilise WhatsApp as a platform for promotion of digital media and thus expanding the horizons of modern-age journalism.
-This service is free and it sends you the news snippets everyday, along with market highlights and analysis, all in moderate doses.
+This service is free and it sends you news snippets every day.
+Additional content shared include market highlights and analysis, all in moderate doses.

 To subscribe, save their number to your WhatsApp contacts, and message “Start BQ” to begin receiving updates from BloombergQuint.

 And it is equally simple to opt out of the service, just message “Stop” to the saved number anytime and you’ll no longer receive the updates.

 Updating Order Status